High school boys ice hockey in Minnesota

 Minnesota boys high school ice hockey is made up of multiple leagues and programs representing different associations.
-The two organizations associated with youth hockey are the Minnesota State High School League and Minnesota Hockey.
+The two organizations associated with high school are the Minnesota State High School League and Minnesota Hockey.
 The Minnesota State High School League is a voluntary, nonprofit association of public and private schools with a history of service to Minnesota's high school youth since 1916.
 Minnesota Hockey, an affiliate of USA Hockey, is the governing body of youth and amateur hockey in Minnesota.
 Minnesota Hockey is governed by a board of directors and consists of approximately 140 community based associations who are formed into 12 districts.

 Minnesota State High School League

 Minnesota Class AA and A High School Hockey

 Minnesota Class AA and A High School Hockey programs are members of the Minnesota State High School League (MSHSL).
-The league is made up Varsity and Junior Varsity programs who are divided into two classes; AA and A. Each class is further divided into eight sections.
-There are currently 148 varsity teams (70 AA and 78 A) competing for the state AA and A championships.
-Minnesota high school hockey teams are not affiliated with USA Hockey and are not eligible for the Chipotle-USA Hockey National Championships.
+The league is made up of Varsity programs that are divided into two classes; AA and A. The classification is determined by enrollment, but schools have the option to both opt up or appeal, if they qualify, down in team sports every two years.
+Each class is further divided into eight sections.
+There are currently 144 varsity teams (72 AA and 72 A) competing for the state AA and A championships.